Fay McKay

 Fay McKay (10 August 1930 – 4 April 2008) was an American entertainer, best known as a singer of comedic songs.
 She spent the majority of her career in Las Vegas, Nevada.

 Born as Fayetta Gelinas in Manchester, New Hampshire, she won the 1951 Ted Mack Amateur Hour award and toured with the group.
 She was an opening act for Liberace and toured with Mickey Finn.
 While touring with Liberace, on one occasion when his trumpet player had called in sick, McKay stepped in to vocally perform the trumpet parts.
 She also performed shows at Las Vegas venues such as The Dunes the Landmark and the Stardust, and undertook independent touring as a headlining act.

 She appeared on television talk shows, including The Mike Douglas Show, The Dick Cavett Show and The Merv Griffin Show, and took a voice acting role as a supporting character in Roger Corman's English edition of Galaxy Express 999 in 1980.

-She released two albums, A-Live at the Dunes and Winter Favorites.
+She released two albums: A-Live at the Dunes and Winter Favorites, as well as several variations of "The Twelve Daze of Christmas" as 45-RPM vinyl 7" singles, across various record labels over the years.